isomerpages/govtech-stp/_rgl/00a-Requirements-and-process.md

 </li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Address(es) of Traveller’s accommodation for his/her:
 <ol style="margin-top:0px; list-style-type:lower-roman;">
-<li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">On-arrival isolation (approximately 48 hours while waiting for release of COVID-19 Polymerase Chain Reaction test results), and</li>
+<li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">On-arrival isolation (approximately 48 hours while waiting for release of <a href="/health/covid19-tests/pcrtest">COVID-19 Polymerase Chain Reaction test</a> results), and</li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">14-day stay in Singapore (must be a non-residential address and an individual room with en-suite toilet).</li>
 </ol>
-  <p style="margin-top:10px; margin-bottom:0px; font-size:16px;">Note: Visitors may refer to the Singapore Hotel Association (SHA) <a href="https://sha.org.sg/hotel-accommodation">website</a> for a list of hotels currently accepting visitors travelling to Singapore under the Reciprocal Green Lane.
-The list is non-exhaustive and visitors may book other available accommodations as long as these are non-residential and individual rooms with an attached toilet.</p>
+  <p style="margin-top:10px; margin-bottom:0px; font-size:16px;">Note: Click <a href="https://sha.org.sg/hotel-accommodation">here</a> for a list of hotels that accept RGL travellers.
+This list is non-exhaustive, and travellers may book other accommodations that is a non-residential individual room with an en-suite toilet.</p>
 </li>
 </ol>
 </li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Details of contact person in company or agency (e.g. name, mobile number, email address); and </li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Details of 14-day itinerary in Singapore </li>
-<li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>Inform the traveller of the relevant RGL terms and conditions as part of the application, found <a href="/rgl/terms-and-conditions">here</a>.</b> </li>
 </ol>
-<p style="margin-top:10px; margin-bottom:0px; font-size:16px;">When the SafeTravel Pass-RGL application is approved, an approval letter will be issued to the applicant, as well as the sponsoring company or government agency. </p>
+<p style="margin-top:10px; margin-bottom:0px; font-size:16px;">An approval letter will be issued to the applicant and sponsoring company or government agency once the application is approved. </p>
-<p style="margin-top:10px; margin-bottom:0px; font-size:16px;">Please note that RGL travellers must use direct flights to Singapore, and are not allowed to transit via another country/region</p>

  </td>
   </tr>
   <thead>